 Indicator (d).
-NCDPS Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures states, "Staff shall ensure that residents shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia -- except in exigent circumstances or when such viewing is incidental to routine room checks."
-The Auditor observed that residents have magnetic sheets that are put over cell windows when the resident is using the bathroom or getting changed.
+NCDJJ has in policy, staff training and reported practice put forth an expectation to ensure residents are able to shower, shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia area, except in exigent circumstances or when such viewing is incidental to routine cell checks.
+The Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures mirrors the indicator when it states, "Staff shall ensure that residents shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia -- except in exigent circumstances or when such viewing is incidental to routine room checks."
+The Auditor observed that residents have magnetic sheets that are put over cell windows when the resident are changing in rooms.
+Pitt JDC only has one cell with a toilets.
+Each of the two units have two bathrooms with toilet and sink and two other rooms with single person showers.
 All staff were observed knocking before looking in the rooms to allow for a resident to cover up.
 The shower areas are on one side of each unit.
-The showers are single person units with a small changing area directly outside.
-There is an opaque shower curtain between the housing floor and the changing area and between the changing area and the shower.
-To have privacy in the shower juveniles come out one at a time before lights out.

-Policy further states "Staff of the opposite gender shall announce their presence when entering a resident living unit.
+The policy further states "Staff of the opposite gender shall announce their presence when entering a resident living unit.
 In centers, staff of the opposite gender shall be required to announce their presence when entering an area where residents are likely to be showering, performing bodily functions, or changing clothing."
 The Auditor was able to see announcements being made at the beginning of the shifts.
 The size and staffing usually has one of each gender staff working the shift.
-Residents support that they are never required to be unclothed in front of opposite gender staff, and they confirmed that opposite gender staff announces themselves at the start of shift and knock before entering or looking in the bedrooms.
+Residents support that they are never required to be unclothed in front of opposite gender staff, and they confirmed that opposite gender staff announces themselves at the start of their shift and knock before entering or looking in the bedrooms.
+Residents are supposed to get changed in the bathroom.
+The facility has signage reminding staff of the expectation of making the announcements.
+All staff have signed a document OPA-T30 which is an acknowledgment form on the limits of cross gender observations and the need to make the cross gender announcements.
+The facility also logs the announcements at the beginning of the shift.
+Discussions with resident support they know that both male and female staff work the shift and could be looking in the room in completing checks.

-Indicator (e) NCDPS Policy and Memos from the agency PREA Office set forth the requirement that Transgendered individuals are not searched for the purpose of determining genital status.
+Indicator (e) NCDJJ Policy and Memos from the agency set forth the requirement that Transgendered individuals are not searched for the purpose of determining genital status.
 The policy states, "The center shall not search or physically examine a transgender or intersex resident for the sole purpose of determining the resident's genital status.
 If the resident's genital status is unknown, it may be determined during conversations with the resident, by reviewing medical records, or, if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner."
-As a YDC, the facility does not take direct admission from the community.
-All YDC residents would have been seen at a Juvenile Detention facility where the same policy applies.
 Shift Supervisors and Medical staff confirm if the resident was resistant to discussing the topic, they would be referred to the medical staff with whom they may be more comfortable in having the conversation.
 Medical staff confirms that they see all new admissions to the facility and would be able to have these conversations with the individual.
+There were no transgender or intersex individuals in the current population and only one in the past year reportedly.